Results from the 4PI Effective Action in 2- and 3-dimensions: Numerical Results

-The tadpole contributions of Fig. \ref{SEall} to the self-energy are completely absorbed in the mass renormalization.
-The gap equation in Euclidean space is:

-The strategy for the numerical calculation is as follows.
-We start from an initial 4-point vertex and propagator which we chose to be the bare vertex and free propagator, respectively.
-Then we use equations (\ref{Eq25}), (\ref{Eq26}), and (\ref{Eq88}) simultaneously to search for self-consistent solutions using an iterative procedure.
-In order to make the iterations to converge more quickly, we adopt the following formula to update the vertex and propagator at every iteration~\cite{Berges2005a},
+We start from an initial 4-point vertex and propagator which we chose to be the bare vertex and free propagator.
+Then we use equations (\ref{Eq88}), (\ref{Eq25}) and (\ref{Eq26}) and simultaneously search for self-consistent solutions using an iterative procedure.
+In order to make the iterations converge more quickly, we adopt the following formula to update the vertex and propagator at every iteration~\cite{Berges2005a}: